 - Explore the influence of students' own gender, sexual identity, culture, race, class, language and developmental stage on their social work practice.

-The course is divided into the following eleven modules:
+The course is divided into the following eleven units:

 - Unit 1: Introduction to the Field of Human Development